Pete Jowsey Physiotherapy & Acupuncture

 Picture

 Sooner or later in any sport worth its title ‘sport’ athletes pick up some kind of soft tissue injury.
 What you do in the immediate hours and days following dictates how quickly you get back to training and your best.
-The current scientific approach to managing early stage injuries is known as POLICE.
-This stands for:
+And that all starts with understanding the four phases of soft tissue healing.

 • the Bleeding phase – this typically lasts 0-2 hours; then as the internal bleeding reduces the body moves into,